 Water Festival (Bon Om Touk)

-This Water Festival held annually over three days period in November all over Cambodia, with the biggest celebrations along the Tonle Sap River in front of Royal Palace in Phnom Penh.
+This Water Festival is held annually over three days period in November all over Cambodia, with the biggest celebrations along the Tonle Sap River in front of the Royal Palace in Phnom Penh.
 The Water Festival was first celebrated in the 12th century, around the time of Angkorian King Jayavarman VII.

-Their Water Festival (Bon Om Touk) is celebrated yearly between 18th-20th November.
+Their Water Festival (Bon Om Touk) is celebrated yearly between the 18th-20th November.
 In Phnom Penh people gather for big boat races, illuminated floats, a moon salutation and eating of special rice made with banana or coconut juice, The Water Festival was celebrated by the King’s Navy to kick off the Cambodian fishing season – the fluvial festivities are meant to keep the river divinities happy, ensuring a bountiful harvest of rice and fish for the year to come.
 It also marks the end of the monsoon season.
-The festival is celebrated in every province, but many Cambodians make a trip from the provinces to the capital city, Phnom Penh and spend at least two day enjoying the festivities.
+The festival is celebrated in every province, but many Cambodians make a trip from the provinces to the capital city, Phnom Penh, and spend at least two days enjoying the festivities.

 Buffet Dinner with Apsara(Cultural) Dance

-If you looking for an island vacation, Koh Rong Samloem (accessible from Sihanoukville), is one of the most beautiful island, with dozen of beach hut resorts that welcome you.
+If you looking for an island vacation, Koh Rong Samloem (accessible from Sihanoukville), is one of the most beautiful islands, with dozen of beach hut resorts that welcome you.
 You can enjoy your relaxing hammock-time here with scuba diving activities as well

-Kampot here is a quiet laid-back town with oodles of old-world ambience.
+Kampot is a quiet laid-back town with oodles of old-world ambiences.
 For travelers who opt out of the busy tourist area and wanted to live in a villagers easygoing pace lifestyle.
 If you want to do some visiting nearby, head to the old French summer getaway of Bokor Hill Station, with its abandoned church and eerie, empty shell of a once-grand hotel, is just an easy day trip from here, also they are limestone caves of Phnom Chhnork and Phnom Sorsia, both with old temples inside.

 Fish amok (steamed coconut fish in banana leaves) a national dish consists of fish, coconut milk and curry paste which is steamed.

 Samlor machu trey (sweet and sour soup with fish) is a soup that’s popular in many households as it has a lovely taste.
-Ingredients include fish, garlic, lemongrass, celery, tamarind juice, bean sprouts, pineapple and seasoning with sugar, fish sauce, and salt.
+Ingredients include fish, garlic, lemongrass, celery, tamarind juice, bean sprouts, pineapple, and seasoning with sugar, fish sauce, and salt.

 Twa ko (Cambodian sausage) made in either beef or pork with various spices usually barbecued, grilled or pan-fried style

-Bai sach chrouk (grilled pork and rice) Pork is marinated in coconut milk or garlic and then put on slow grill, served with rice and chicken soup, a simple and yummy dish
+Bai sach chrouk (grilled pork and rice) Pork is marinated in coconut milk or garlic and then put on a slow grill, served with rice and chicken soup, a simple and yummy dish